 President Barack Obama, speaking at the White House before today’s vote, had urged lawmakers to pass the legislation.
 Republicans opposed repealing the tax breaks and blamed Obama’s energy policies for the rise in gasoline costs.

 High prices at the pump “are having a negative impact on Americans’ daily lives,” Senate minority leader Mitch McConnell, a Kentucky Republican, said during the debate.
 “So we think the American people are entitled to this debate.”

 Republicans said the bill, introduced by Senator Robert Menendez, a New Jersey Democrat, would keep raising gasoline prices.
 They criticized Obama for blocking TransCanada Corp.
 (TRP)’s Keystone XL oil pipeline, restricting offshore production, and supporting solar-panel maker Solyndra LLC, a solar panel maker that went bankrupt two years after winning a $535 million U.S. loan guarantee.

 Obama said the top three oil companies operating in the U.S. made more than $80 billion in profit last year, with Exxon Mobil Corp.
-(XOM) collecting almost $4.7 million an hour.
+(XOM:US) collecting almost $4.7 million an hour.

 “It’s not as if these companies can’t stand on their own,” Obama said.

 Senate Democrats fell nine votes short of the 60 required to advance the tax-repeal bill.
 Maine Republican Senators Olympia Snowe and Susan Collins joined all but four Democrats to back the bill.
 Democratic Senators Mark Begich of Alaska, Mary Landrieu of Louisiana, Ben Nelson of Nebraska, and Jim Webb of Virginia voted with Republicans against the bill.